|

 up testimonies in a little paper called "Signs of Our Times".

-They had a son named Paget and Elizabeth went to Switzerland with Paget
+Elizabeth went to Switzerland with Paget for some rest and relaxation.

-for some rest and relaxation.
-She immediately began holding evangelistic
+She immediately began holding evangelistic meetings and brought people

-meetings and brought people to Christ.
-Elizabeth went to Germany for a
+to Christ.
+Elizabeth went to Germany for a season and had the unusual

-season and had the unusual experience of being able to preach in German
+experience of being able to preach in German enough to be understood,

-enough to be understood, even though she knew just a few words of German
+even though she knew just a few words of German normally.
+They became

-movement, promoted by William E. Boardman and
+William E. Boardman and spread by the Keswick

-spread by the Keswick Convention.
-Their paper had expanded to become "The
+Convention.
+Their paper expanded to become "The Christian Herald"

-Christian Herald" and she was a regular contributor.
+and she was a regular contributor.

 While in Switzerland

-and Germany Elizabeth had met Pastor Otto Stockmayer
+and Germany Elizabeth met Pastor Otto Stockmayer

 Zeller, and read about Dorothea Trudel